madlib-lang/madlib-website/docs/THE_FENCE.md

+**The Fence** is our built-in escape hatch.
+While Madlib has a powerful type and inference system, "fenced" code allows you to drop down to any native JS construct.
+However, doing so will eschew any of the automatic type inference and instead treat code within the **The Fence** as opaque.

-**The Fence** is a syntactic construct which allows you to write any valid JavaScript within Madlib transparently, at the cost of automatic type inference.
-It was a core feature of Madlib ideology from the very start of this project, as it allows for an escape hatch that (if used *judiciously*) can allow developers to build on top of existing JavaScript projects or allow for incremental migration to Madlib from JavaScript.
+It has been a core feature of Madlib ideology from the very start of this project, as it can (if used *judiciously*) allow developers to build on top of existing JavaScript projects or allow for incremental migration to Madlib from JavaScript.

+## Danger

+Under the hood Madlib uses the fenced code liberally, but with type annotations, which allows us to build well-typed code on top of raw JavaScript.
+When writing code in Madlib, to take advantage of our powerful type system you should generally only use **The Fence** when absolutely necessary.

 ## Syntax